What Is the Best Way to Get Leaves out of a Pool

 There are a few different models on the market.
 One of the most popular is the Hayward W560 PoolVac Navigator.

-There is also another type of leaf strainer that uses cyclonic technology in order to separate the leaves when they are sucked up.
+There is also another type of leaf strainer that uses cyclonic technology to separate the leaves when they are sucked up.
 This means it doesn’t become clogged and lose suction like some other types of inline leaf strainer can.

 Zodiac Cyclonic Leaf Canister